rbaronia/hrms-unified/README.md

 ### Database Connection Issues
 1. Ensure MySQL is running
-2. Verify database credentials in `.env`
+2. Verify database credentials in `config.properties`
 3. Check if database and tables exist
 4. Ensure proper privileges are granted to the database user